 - Prep the meatball: Place the turkey, breadcrumbs, salt, pepper, garlic powder, basil, egg, and water in a bowl; mix until thoroughly combined.
 You may need to add more water, 1 teaspoon at a time, to get a smooth mixture.

 - Roll Meatballs: Take approximately 2 tablespoons of the meat mixture and roll it into a ball.
-Place the meatball on the sheet pan and repeat with remaining meat.
+Place the meatball on the sheet pan and repeat with the remaining meat.

 - Cook: Spray the tops of the meatballs with cooking spray.
 Broil for 10 minutes or until meatballs are just done.

 - Serve: Place the meatballs on a plate and pour the marinara sauce over the top.
 Finally, sprinkle with